Family Owned and Operated, The Best in Boston Plumbing

 To prevent pipe banging when you turn on the water, think about rubber blankets or straps.
 Instead of assuming the pipes need to be replaced, consider anchoring them or buffering them.
 If your pipes are plastic, leave some room for expansion and contraction.
 If pipes do not leak but just make noise, try the straps mentioned above.

 Install screen traps or drain covers on all of your sinks and tub drains.
 Most home plumbing calls are about clogged pipes.
 These can be caused by debris, especially hair, washing down the drains.
 Putting in a trap means that you can clean this debris off before it ends up in the pipes.

 When you are snaking out your drain, always make sure that you use a mask to cover your face.
 You will be pulling up all sorts of chemicals that you do not want to inhale or get on your skin.
 Practice safe plumbing if you value your health.

-When getting an estimate from a contractor on a job, make sure to ask how long the written estimate is good for.
-For big jobs you usually want to get estimates from a few different plumbers.
+When getting an estimate from a contractor on a job, make sure to ask how long the written estimate is good.
+For big jobs, you usually want to get estimates from a few different plumbers.
 Knowing how long your estimate is valid will help you know what your time limit is for making a decision on who to hire.

 While it might help to conserve a bit of water to not flush the toilet after every use or only under certain conditions, regularly flushing toilets can help keep water moving in pipes and prevent freezing.
 The same holds true for letting the water run in sinks as well.
 If you have rarely used bathrooms in your home, make it a point to to flush the toilets and run the faucets on a regular basis.